vishesh92/pg-primer/README.md

 ## char vs varchar vs text
 char(n) is fixed length with blanks padded whereas varchar(n) is a variable length string with a limit.
 Text on other hand has no limits.
 Most of the time, its better to use text data type.
 If a check on length is required, you can add a constraint for that on a text column.
 For more information check postgres documentation [here](https://www.postgresql.org/docs/9.1/datatype-character.html).

+# Additional Tips
+## Backups
+Always keep backups enabled and test them regularly.
+Gitlab faced an issue with backups in the past which resulted in a data loss.
+You can check their postmortem [here](https://about.gitlab.com/blog/2017/02/10/postmortem-of-database-outage-of-january-31/).

+## Upgrades
+Minor version upgrades just require a restart where as a major version upgrade will need to update data on disk which can take quite some time.
+Its recommended to test the upgrade and the application with the newer version before actually doing it in production.